sergerdn/bas-set-cpu-affinity/README.md

 ## Description

-BAS CPU Affinity Manager is a Python package that helps you control which CPU cores your processes run on.

 **This tool only works on Windows systems** as it relies on Windows-specific CPU affinity functionality.

 ### Why This Tool Exists